This article has links to products and services we love, which we may make commission from.

 You won’t find anywhere else like this in the world.

-The road winds alongside the water, and as you look out over the turquoise waters, you can see Eigg, Rhum, Mull, Skye, and, on a very clear day, South Uist!
+The road winds alongside the water, and as you look out over the turquoise waters, you can see Eigg, Rhum, Mull, Skye, and South Uist on a very clear day!

-The beaches are simply breathtaking, but they are for public use, which means they are not wild camping spots.
+The beaches are breathtaking, but they are for public use, meaning they are not wild camping spots.

-The white, smooth sand is akin to what you would find in the Caribbean.
+The white, smooth sand resembles what you would find in the Caribbean.

-There are a few different beaches you can stop at and enjoy a picnic.
+You can stop at a few different beaches and enjoy a picnic.

 Traigh Beach has a designated car park and is easy to access.